ansango/ansango.dev/docs/12-obsidian-deployment.md

 ### Setup in Obsidian

 1. **Open Vault**: Open this repository as an Obsidian vault
+2. Obsidian plugins are presents in this repository in .obsidian folder.
-2. **Install Plugins**: Install community plugins when prompted or manually enable in Settings → Community Plugins
+3. **Install Plugins**: Install community plugins when prompted or manually enable in Settings → Community Plugins
-3. **Configure Git**: Settings → Obsidian Git → Set credentials
+4. **Configure Git**: Settings → Obsidian Git → Set credentials
-4. **Adjust Linter**: Settings → Linter → Customize rules if needed
+5. **Adjust Linter**: Settings → Linter → Customize rules if needed

 ## Deployment Pipeline